Quantifying uncertainties and correlations in the nuclear-matter equation of state: Summary and Outlook

 Calculations of finite nuclei with \chiEFT\ potentials have often been found to predict too-small radii~\cite{Binder:2013xaa, Lapoux:2016exf, Epelbaum:2019kcf}.
 Since the link between infinite matter, heavy to medium-mass nuclei, and few-body systems has yet to be fully understood~\cite{Hoppe:2019uyw,Huth19int}, examining the statistical correlation of radius systematics with the predicted saturation density in SNM could clarify the origin of these deficiencies.
-The methods developed here could facilitate the statistically consistent inclusion of empirical saturation properties in fits of \chiEFT\ potentials (cf. Refs.~\cite{Drischler:2017wtt, Ekstrom:2015rta}.
+The methods developed here could facilitate the statistically consistent inclusion of empirical saturation properties in fits of \chiEFT\ potentials (cf. Refs.~\cite{Drischler:2017wtt, Ekstrom:2015rta}).

 Future studies will extend our analysis to asymmetric matter with arbitrary proton fractions (\eg, neutron-star matter) and finite temperature.
 In this case, the discrete correlations between $E/N(n)$ and $E/A(n)$ found here could be naturally handled by $c_n(\kf)$ that are correlated in both density and proton fraction.
-To elucidate the full dependence of the EOS on the nuclear interactions, however, improved order-by-order NN and 3N interactions need to be developed up to \NNNLO~\cite{Huth19int}.
-Our physically motivated GP model can also be applied to account for uncertainties in the fits of the LECs using Monte Carlo sampling~\cite{Carlsson:2015vda, Wesolowski:2015fqa, Wesolowski:2018lzj} and to efficiently compute nuclear saturation properties using Bayesian optimization frameworks~\cite{frazier2018tutorial, Picheny:2013BayesianOpt}.
+To elucidate the full dependence of the EOS on the nuclear interactions, however, improved order-by-order NN and 3N interactions need to be developed up to \NNNLO~\cite{Hoppe:2019uyw, Huth19int, Epelbaum:2019kcf}.
+Our physically motivated GP model can also be applied to efficiently compute nuclear saturation properties using Bayesian optimization frameworks~\cite{frazier2018tutorial, Picheny:2013BayesianOpt} and to account for uncertainties in the fits of the LECs using Monte Carlo sampling~\cite{Carlsson:2015vda, Wesolowski:2015fqa, Wesolowski:2018lzj}.
+This last task is particularly important.
+It will presumably expand the error bars presented here, which only account for truncation error, and not for uncertainties in the LECs.